gnzlbg/bitintr/readme.md

 [![Travis build status][travis-shield]][travis] [![Coveralls.io code coverage][coveralls-shield]][coveralls] [![Docs][docs-shield]][docs] [![License][license-shield]][license]

-> This crate is **nightly-only**.

-Portable implementation of bitwise manipulation instructions.
-The intrinsics
-are:

-- named after the corresponding CPU instruction,
-- organized in instruction set modules:
-  `bitintr::{instruction_set}::{intrinsic}`, and
+> `0b0000_0010_1001_1010` (**nightly-only**)

+The intrinsics are named after their CPU instruction and organized in modules named after their instruction set: `bitintr::{instruction_set}::{intrinsic_name}`.

-- implemented for all integer types, with software fallback depending on the integer type and the instruction sets supported by the target.
+They are implemented for all integer types _except_ `u128/i128`.
+Whether a fallback software implementation is used depends on the integer types involved and the instruction sets supported by the target.

 The following instruction sets are implemented: